Interstitial lung disease

 - Age.
-Interstitial lung disease is much more likely to affect adults, although infants and children are sometimes affected.
+Interstitial lung disease is much more likely to affect adults, although infants and children sometimes develop the disorder.

 - Exposure to occupational and environmental toxins.
-If you work in mining, farming or construction or for any reason are exposed to environmental agents known to damage your lungs, your risk of interstitial lung disease may be increased.
+If you work in mining, farming or construction or for any reason are exposed to pollutants known to damage your lungs, your risk of interstitial lung disease is increased.

 - Smoking.
 Some forms of interstitial lung disease are more likely to occur in people with a history of smoking, and active smoking may make the condition worse, especially if there is associated emphysema.

 - Radiation and chemotherapy.
 Having radiation treatments to your chest or using some chemotherapy drugs makes it more likely that you'll develop lung disease.

 Interstitial lung disease can lead to a series of life-threatening complications, including: